 These winged beauties were made on the morning of the party.
 All you need is a bag of pretzels, a bag of pascall clinkers, a wee bit of melted chocolate in a disposable piping bag and some edible bling!
 This is best achieved as a 2 person job as you need to work quickly while the chocolate is still warm.
 Kids loved seeing the surprise colour inside the chocolate clinker and the pretzels added to the savoury mix on a very sweet-laden table offering.

 Inside the birthday cake I electrified my everyday cake batter by marbling 3 coloured batter portions.
-I used a wee squirt of gel colours electric yellow, electric blue and electric pink and swirled them with a cake tester before baking.
+I used a wee squirt of gel colours neon colours , swirled them together with a cake tester before baking.
 I made a double mix to fill a round and a square tin.
 The butterfly torso was 1/3 of the square cake and the remainder was cut in half for the top wing shapes.
 The bottom larger wings were two halves of the circle.

 To crumb coat the butterfly body and wings I made a ganache using 2 Cadbury blocks (so 440g dairy milk chocolate) chopped and added into 180ml almost boiling cream.
 The fondant-covered cake was decorated with flowery panels utilising my floral impression mat set and topped off with pastel coloured share-pack mini mentos lollies.